 So why should you learn SQL?
 Here are 5 of the many reasons you could benefit from learning SQL.

-The outlook for SQL is bright and the demand for SQL is high.
 Because of its data analysis capabilities for companies in a wide range of fields, SQL is a high-demand technical skill.
 SQL experts are a necessity for companies and they earn a competitive salary, even at an entry level.
-To show the demand for SQL knowledge, Indeed analyzed over 32,000 data job listings from the beginning of 2021.
+To show the demand for SQL knowledge, Indeed analyzed over 32,000 data job listings.
 They found that SQL was listed in 42.7% of listings, making SQL the current most in-demand technical skill for potential employees.
 This demand gives another reason why to learn SQL.

-Source As far as salary goes, on February 3, 2021, Glassdoor analyzed 933 job listings with SQL listed as a required skill.
+As far as salary goes, Glassdoor analyzed 933 job listings with SQL listed as a required skill.
 According to Glassdoor, the average SQL salary was almost $82,000.
 This is well above the national median average salary from 2020 of around $45,000 per year.
 Income possibilities are another reason learning SQL is a great decision.

 Some SQL programmers utilize free resources, such as the free SQL download and free tutorials, to teach themselves SQL.
 Want a more structured and assisted way to learn SQL?
 Online courses, bootcamps, and in-person courses are great ways to learn this popular query language.